brndnmtthws/brndn-io/content/posts/being-present/index.md

 Internalizing these principles requires practice and patience.
 I'll admit that I once dismissed concepts like "being present" or "living in the moment" as empty New Age platitudes.
-With time and experience, however, I've recognized profound wisdom in these seemingly simple ideas.
-Neuroscience increasingly validates this wisdom—studies have demonstrated that mindfulness practice physically alters brain structure, enhancing regions associated with attention regulation, emotional control, and perspective-taking.
+What changed my mind was noticing how scattered and reactive I felt when I let my attention get pulled in ten directions all day.
+There is also decent evidence that mindfulness practice changes the brain in measurable ways, including areas tied to attention and emotional regulation.

 For most of us, the primary obstacle to presence isn't philosophical disagreement but the relentless bombardment of attention-hijacking stimuli.
 Our digital devices, social media feeds, news cycles, and entertainment options constantly compete for our finite attentional resources.
-This fragmentation of attention isn't merely happening to us—we're active participants.
-We choose distraction.
-We choose overwhelm.
-We choose anxiety.
-We choose unhappiness.
+A lot of this is self-inflicted too.
+We keep reaching for the phone, opening another tab, checking the feed again, and then wonder why our brains feel frayed.
 The average person checks their phone 96 times daily— once every 10 minutes of waking life.

-Cultivating greater presence doesn't require drastic life changes.
-Small, consistent adjustments yield remarkable results.
+I didn't fix this by disappearing into the woods.
+A few smaller changes helped more than I expected.
 Here are practices I've personally found effective:

 * **Practice device minimalism**: Keep your smartphone as just that—a phone.
 Avoid installing unnecessary apps, particularly those designed to maximize engagement.
 When tempted to reflexively check your phone during moments of micro-boredom, deliberately redirect your attention to your surroundings instead.

-* **Befriend boredom**: Boredom isn't a problem to solve but a state to explore.
+* **Befriend boredom**: If you stop reflexively filling every dull moment, boredom gets less irritating and more useful.
 Neuroscience research suggests that our most creative insights and meaningful self-reflection emerge during periods of "constructive boredom"—when our minds can wander without external demands.